turgayozgur/messageman/README.md

       url: http://localhost:81/api/email/send
 ```

 Run messageman with this config file.
-Also you can specify the config file location with using `-c` or `--config-file` arguments.
+Also you can specify the config file location with using `-c` or `-config-file` arguments.

 ```bash
 docker run --rm --name messageman -p 8015:8015 --volume=/path/to/messageman.yml:/app/messageman.yml turgayozgur/messageman